Odomero/Creative_Connect/README.md

 # Creative_Connect

 This application is a website that connects individuals to creatives (event planners, photographers e.t.c).
+It was developed with Flask web framework.

 Set up the application  in your local machine with the following steps;